lsst/felis/docs/user-guide/model.rst

 and a `database object in MySQL <https://dev.mysql.com/doc/refman/8.4/en/database-use.html>`__ with ``CREATE DATABASE``.

+Schemas may contain the following fields:

 :``name``: The name of this schema.
 This is the name that will be used to create the schema in the database.
 :``@id``: An identifier for this schema.
 This may be used for relating schemas together at a higher level.
 Typically, the name of the schema can be used as the id.
 :``description``: A textual description of this schema.
 :``tables``: The list of tables in the schema.
-A schema MUST have one or more tables.
+A schema must have one or more tables.
 :``version``: Optional schema version description.

 **************